 The Adamses enjoy that a small space allows them to get to know their customers better.
 “We see some of the same people three to four times a week,” Stan says.
 “Some people that used to be students at UT, now own homes near us and have followed us over the years.”
 He adds that some customers have even claimed the exact same seats from before.

 Along with those regular customers, Adamses’s staff is just as loyal.
-Harris says about 90 percent of the staff that started with him are still working at Sienna or Baretto today.
+Harris says about 90 percent of the staff that started with him are still working at Siena or Baretto today.
 Joe Morales, the day-to-day manager of Baretto, has been working with the couple for over 30 years.